Scab lesions on fruit

 Scab control in organic production requires careful planning.

 - The emphasis is on use of scab-resistant varieties.

 - Where susceptible varieties are used, cultural control is most important, particularly eradication of overwintering scab and maintaining trees with good air circulation to encourage rapid drying of leaves and fruit after rain and dew.

-- Where permitted, spray a copper fungicide pre-bud burst.
+- Where permitted, spray a copper fungicide (check status of current authorisation) pre-bud burst.